• RE-HAT Home

 What Is Spiritual Literacy?

-Theologian and philosopher Andrew Davis explains that "no two spiritual journeys are ever the same, nor should they be."
-Through spiritual literacy development, we are able to discern truths to illuminate our lives and our unique spiritual paths.
 As defined by Frederic and Mary Ann Brussat, spiritual literacy is "the ability to read the signs that point to the active presence of Spirit within and around us.
 This skill can be applied in all life experiences to discern a world full of meaning and connection."
 Jay McDaniel defines spiritual literacy as "a kind of emotional intelligence."
-I understand spiritual literacy as being the core wisdom found in and across multiple faith and religions traditions, and across multiple spiritual paths.

 RE-HAT focuses on the development of spiritual literacy through reading and writing poetry, reading and discussing children's literature, and implementing spiritual practices connected to the 37 "letters" of the Alphabet of Spiritual Literacy (from Spirituality and Practice).
 As the Brussats explain, "the 37 letters…are universal spiritual practices in every transformative tradition...Each has been carefully vetted and validated through a deep study of the world's religious, spiritual, psychological, and cultural traditions.”
-In other words, The Alphabet of Spiritual Literacy can play a vital role in our lives regardless of our faith or religious traditions, spiritual paths, or belief systems.

 Who Am I?

 I am Ann Harrington, a former elementary school classroom teacher, reading specialist, English as a second language teacher, and professor of reading education.
-As I emerge into what Fr.
-Richard Rohr calls the "second half of life," I am exploring ways to integrate contemplative and other spiritual practices with my passion for and knowledge of
+As I emerge into my "second half of life," I am exploring ways to integrate contemplative and other spiritual practices with my passion for and knowledge of literacy and literacy education.

 Copyright © 2025 RE-HAT - All Rights Reserved.